maayane/PhotoFit/README.md

 # PhotoFit
-Fitting multiple-band photometry with a black body, to deduce effective temperature and radius evolution (includes extinction and redshift corrections, synthetic photometry)
+Fitting multiple-band photometry with a black body, to deduce the evolution in time of the effective radius and effective temperature. (includes extinction and redshift corrections, synthetic photometry)